ewernqvi/mvc_rest_demo/README.md

 resources in a nice way, I found the following [blog post](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) about promises really good, please have a look.

-In Angular a stripped variant of the Q library is used, is is called [$q](http://docs.angularjs.org/api/ng.$q) and should be injected as a dependency.
+In Angular a stripped variant of the Q library is used, it is called [$q](http://docs.angularjs.org/api/ng.$q) and should be injected as a dependency.

 ```javascript